Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 For high-frequency bands that typically suffer from severe path-loss and shadowing, codebook-based beam training is an efficient approach to establish high-SNR links between the BS and users by exploiting channel sparsity.
 The major challenge lies in reducing the beam training overhead.
 Several new and efficient beam training methods have been recently proposed in the literature for both far- and near-field scenarios using hierarchical RIS codebooks \cite{wang2023hierarchical,wu2023twonfh,alexandropoulos2022near}, multi-beam training \cite{you2020fast}, and machine learning (ML)-based methods \cite{10100676}.
 On the other hand, for low-frequency bands, blind channel estimation \cite{ren2022configuring} and channel recovery methods \cite{yan2023channel,sun2023user} have been proposed for acquiring CSI based on received signal powers.
 For example, \cite{ren2022configuring} presented a method based on the conditional sample mean to design the RIS reflection coefficients.
 In addition, \cite{yan2023channel} proposed to first estimate the autocorrelation matrix of the RIS-cascaded channel based on received signal power prior to designing the RIS coefficients.
 The computational complexity of this method was further reduced in \cite{ren2022configuring} by designing a neural network-based channel estimation scheme using power measurements at the users.

-In practice, RIS/transceiver hardware constraints and imperfections should be taken into account for nearly-passive RIS beamforming designs should be taken into account.
-First, the common assumption of continuously adjustable RIS phase shifts/amplitudes is not valid in practice, and RISs must typically be implemented with discrete phase shifts and amplitudes based on a finite set quantization levels that require a relatively small number of control bits for each element.
-However, discrete RIS phase shifts leads to combinatorial RIS beamforming optimizations.
+{ To facilitate the implementation of RISs in future wireless systems, several practical issues need to be addressed.
+First, RIS/transceiver hardware constraints should be taken into account for nearly-passive RIS beamforming designs.
+For example, the common assumption of continuously adjustable RIS phase shifts/amplitudes is not valid in practice, as RIS control will likely be based on the use of a finite number of discrete phase shifts, thus resulting in combinatorial RIS beamforming optimizations.
 To tackle this challenge, various optimization methods have been proposed to obtain high-quality suboptimal RIS designs using, e.g., the branch-and-bound method \cite{wu2019beamforming,di2020hybrid}, the relax-and-quantize technique \cite{you2020channel,wu2019beamforming}, element-wise block coordinated descent (BCD) \cite{xiu2021secrecy}, and penalty-based methods \cite{zhao2021exploiting}.
+Moreover, as revealed in \cite{abeywickrama2020intelligent}, another practical hardware constraint is that the reflection amplitude of each RIS element is coupled with its phase shift.
+This issue can be properly addressed using, e.g., element-wise BCD methods that account for the phase-dependent amplitude for both narrow-band \cite{zeng2023resource,abeywickrama2020intelligent} and wide-band systems \cite{li2021intelligent}.}